 4 days face-to-face or 6 half days online

 Level - Advanced/Practitioner

 The course is accessible to attendees without records management experience and aims to give you a grounding in the practical application of records management at a practitioner level.
-Download course details.
+Download course outline and booking form.

 All sessions 0930-1300, delivered through Cisco Webex by Frank Rankin

 Course fee includes printed course materials and support during the submission and assessment of the portfolio.
 Completion of the course and of the portfolio is recognised by the FYI badges of achievement scheme.